 A text or an image is placed on top of the footage.
 It’s written like this:

-The text Year 320 AD will appear on screen.
+The text Year 320 AD will appear on the screen.
 Language translations also appear here.

 11. Title Page

-Title page font is the same as the script.
+The title page font is the same as the script.
 It does not have a page number.
-It should contain the Title of the Script, Name of the writer, Writer’s contact information and Copyright notification.
+It should contain the Title of the Script, the Name of the writer, the Writer’s contact information, and Copyright notification.
 The Title page is written like this:

-Spec scripts do not contain any date on the Title page.
+Spec scripts do not contain any data on the Title page.
 You can take up a screenwriting course to strengthen your skills.

 Conclusion